huggingface/optimum-habana/examples/image-to-text/README.md

     --bf16
 ```

+To run idefics2 inference, use the following command:
+python3 run_pipeline.py \
+    --model_name_or_path HuggingFaceM4/idefics2-8b \
+    --use_hpu_graphs \
+    --bf16

 ### Inference with FP8

 Inference for Llava-1.5-7b, Llava-1.5-13b, Llava-v1.6-mistral-7b and Llava-v1.6-vicuna-13b in FP8 precision are enabled using the Quantization Toolkit (HQT), which provides model measurement and quantization capabilities in PyTorch.